 After moving your arm too high up, then you’ll have to move them too low as well.
 These unnecessarily exaggerated movements slow down the speed of the rope and throw your rhythm off.
 Keep your arms by your side and focus on your wrist action.
 As you advance, you will come across techniques that require larger arm movements.
 But those are still large enough to accomplish your goal and no more.

 Also, with large arm movements, the rope raises higher which forces you to jump higher to clear it.

 Size of Your Rope

 We keep going back to timing and rhythm.
-As a beginner, you need to watch your tendency solve every rope jumping challenge with jumping higher.
+As a beginner, you need to watch your tendency to solve every rope jumping challenge by jumping higher.